-In 1998 and again in 2000 the American Association of Feline Practitioners (AAFP) issued guidelines suggesting that adult cats should be vaccinated every 3 years, rather than annually, against feline panleucopenia, feline herpesvirus-1 and feline calicivirus.
+In 1998, 2000 and again in 2006 the American Association of Feline Practitioners (AAFP) issued guidelines suggesting that adult cats should be vaccinated triennially, rather than annually, against feline panleucopenia, feline herpesvirus and feline calicivirus (Richards et al 2006).
+They did so knowing their advice ran contrary to most vaccine manufacturers' label recommendations.
+These guidelines were based on a careful examination of limited available data on duration of immunity induced by modern feline vaccines.